Delhi HC to hear on Sep 29 plea concerning safety at court premises | Law-Order

 - India

+The PIL highlighted several "crimes" that took place inside the court premises and stated that there has to be an atmosphere of dignity which could be achieved only when security lapses are attended to.

+In the counter affidavit filed in the case in September 2020, the high court registry had stated that steps were being actively taken and considered by the concerned committees of the district court with regards the safety and security at court premises.

-Jailed gangster Jitendra Gogi and his two assailants posing as lawyers were killed inside the Rohini courtroom in a dramatic shootout that also saw the police fire bullets in retaliation, officials said.
+On September 24, Jailed gangster Jitendra Gogi and his two assailants posing as lawyers were killed inside the Rohini courtroom in a dramatic shootout that also saw the police fire bullets in retaliation, the officials said.

 Video footage of the incident showed policemen and lawyers rushing out in panic as gunshots rang out inside courtroom number 207.